wlh18/html-css-1/README.md

 >Note: `<link>` tags can also be used to bring in other types of external resources that are not stylesheets.
 </details>

+### Reset CSS

+By default, browsers apply their own set of styling rules to the elements inside of an HTML file.
+For example, buttons, headings, paragraphs, and other elements come by default with some margin, padding, borders, and other CSS styling.
+This can often lead to headaches when attempting to replicate styling across browsers.
+Fortunately, developers can use a `reset css` file to remove all default styling from a browser, and essentially start from scratch with total control over the styling of a page.

+For a link to a premade reset css file, see here: https://meyerweb.com/eric/tools/css/reset/

+>Note: You may also want to add  `box-sizing: border-box` to your reset css in order to enable more predictable control of the height of elements.

 ### CSS Selectors

 Selectors are patterns used to select the elements to be styled.
 Selectors are followed by a set of curly braces called  "declaration blocks", which contain individual semi-colon separated style declarations.
 The individual style declarations are comprised of two main parts, a property and a value for that property.